LCA

 • Address 1, Address 2, City, County, State/District/Territory, Postal code: Employer has to provide all the necessary details about the place of employment.

 • Wage Rate Paid to Nonimmigrant Workers: Each worksite location must have a corresponding wage rate paid to nonimmigrant workers.
-Employer should provide the wage rate as per the wage cycle (hour/week/biweekly/month/year) followed.
+Employers should provide the wage rate as per the wage cycle (hour/week/biweekly/month/year) followed.

 According to DOL regulations, the actual wage for a job at your company is the wage rate you pay other employees with similar experience and qualifications who are performing the same job as the non-immigrant worker.
 It is not the average of the wage rates paid to all workers employed in the occupation.